Rogentos/argent-boot-core/README.md

-Argent Server boot-core used for building our amazing iso's.
+This is our super-complicated boot-core used for building our amazing iso's.

 Beware, undocumented usage is strictly prohibited!